srl-labs/containerlab/docs/cmd/generate.md

 With the global `--name | -n` flag a user sets the name of the lab that will be generated.

 #### nodes
 The user configures the CLOS fabric topology by using the `--nodes` flag.
-The flag value is a comma separated list of CLOS tiers where each tier is defined by the number of nodes, its kind and type:
+The flag value is a comma separated list of CLOS tiers where each tier is defined by the number of nodes, its kind and type.
+Multiple `--node` flags can be specified.

-<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:12,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-wim/containerlab-diagrams/main/containerlab.drawio&quot;}"></div>
+<div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:12,&quot;zoom&quot;:1.4,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-wim/containerlab-diagrams/main/containerlab.drawio&quot;}"></div>

 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/hellt/drawio-js@main/embed2.js?&fetch=https%3A%2F%2Fraw.githubusercontent.com%2Fsrl-wim%2Fcontainerlab-diagrams%2Fmain%2Fcontainerlab.drawio" async></script>